Error-331/code_tests/docs/bible/links.md

 Doers of Good - September 14 (The wisdom of Christ's kingdom instructs us to be gracious, generous, and loving; Do good whenever you can);

 Hope in Him - September 15 (Lamentations 3:22; The Lord is faithful to those who hope in him);

+Trust His Timing - September 16 (God has given us incredible access to his heart, and he offers us the wisdom of his kingdom to guide us through life; Live the life God has given you with confidence, humility, and perseverance, and trust him with the rest);

+Christ in Us - September 17 (As we walk hand in hand with the Savior of our souls, we allow him to lead us along depths of his truth and goodness);

+Secret Place - September 18 (It doesn't matter where our bodies are in any given moment; our souls can find refuge in the secret place of God's presence where our spirits become one with his);

+Hold Fast - September 19 (Perseverance is paramount to our faith; It is patience that endures: a fruit of the Spirit; It is faith that prevails by not giving up or giving in);

 ## Gods help